Italian 19-year-old Jannik Sinner reaches Miami Open final

-MIAMI (AP) — Italian 19-year-old Jannik Sinner, playing in only his third top-level ATP event, advanced to the Miami Open final by beating Roberto Bautista Agut 5-7, 6-4, 6-4 on Friday.
+MIAMI (AP) — Jannik Sinner’s groundstrokes consistently travel more than 80 mph, impressive even by pro tennis standards, and the 19-year-old Italian has joined some fast company at the Miami Open.

-Sinner became the fourth teenager to reach the Miami men’s final, joining Novak Djokovic, Rafael Nadal and Andre Agassi.
+On Friday, Sinner became the fourth teenager to reach the Miami men’s final.
+The others: Novak Djokovic, Rafael Nadal and Andre Agassi.

+“It’s nice, but it doesn’t mean anything,” Sinner said.
+“The road to have a big name is long.
+It’s not done in one week of a tournament.”

-In the second semifinal Friday night, No. 4-seeded Andrey Rublev was to play No. 26 Hubert Hurkacz.
+The baseline basher, playing in only his third top-level ATP event, rallied to beat Spanish counterpuncher Roberto Bautista Agut in the semifinal, 5-7, 6-4, 6-4.
+Sinner’s next opponent will be the winner of the second semifinal between No. 4-seeded Andrey Rublev and No. 26 Hubert Hurkacz.

 Djokovic, Nadal and Roger Federer skipped the tournament, creating opportunities for the four semifinalists.
 Each was trying to win his first ATP Masters 1000 title.

+“I have a good team. … We knew many players were not coming here, especially the big three,” Sinner said.
+“We approached this tournament to go very, very far.”

-No. 1-ranked Ash Barty will play for her second consecutive Miami women’s title Saturday against No. 8 Bianca Andreescu, who edged No. 23 Maria Sakkari in a three-setter that ended at 1:35 a.m.
+On the women’s side, No. 1-ranked Ash Barty will play for her second consecutive Miami title Saturday against No. 8 Bianca Andreescu, who edged No. 23 Maria Sakkari in a three-setter that ended at 1:35 a.m.
 Friday.

 “I love a challenge,” Andreescu said, “and I know she’s going to challenge me on Saturday.”